-Pair breathtaking wilderness and world-class sustainable dining with a cool-climate wine scene and you’ll most certainly fall in love with Tasmania.
+Pair world-class sustainable dining with a cool-climate wine scene and you’ll most certainly fall in love with Tasmania.
 The team at Gourmet Traveller WINE’s travel platform – Winecraft – want you to do just that this weekend with their weekend guide to southern Tassie.

 There’s a definite air of excitement flying into Hobart.
 Granted, it’s only a 45-minute flight from Melbourne (60 from Sydney), but thanks to the turbulent divide of Bass Strait, it really feels like (and technically is) an overseas journey.